 It can be tough to stick to healthy financial habits, especially the ones that relate to long-term goals.
-The great news is that we can make some relatively small changes that "nudge" us along in the direction of financial wellness.
+The great news is that, thanks to automation, we can make some relatively small changes that "nudge" us along in the direction of financial wellness.

 In behavioral economics, the study of how people make choices, small changes that alter our default behavior are called "default nudges".
 Automation enables us to enforce our intentions and priorities, and creates a barrier for spending decisions that fall outside those priorities.

 Here are three ways to automate your financial life:

 1) Meet Your Savings Goals by Setting up an Automatic Deposit for your Savings Account